Drgabi18/rainlendar-archival/README.md

 Historical source code for the **Rainlendar** project.
 The latest version can be found at http://www.rainlendar.net.

 Rainlendar was initially hosted using *CVS* and not *Git*.
 I have not used Git's conversion tools for the CVS to Git migration, please refer to the headers at the top of the files for precise dates.
-Additionally, this repo does not maintain chronological order, as it consists of files I just unzipped and committed sequentially.
+Additionally, this repo does not maintain chronological order, as it consists of files I just unzipped and committed sequentially, please use tags to see the individual versions easier.

 The original source files - including binaries and other tools - are available for download as a .tar archive in the **Releases** section.